kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

 > **NOTE:** All file names in a bundle repository are case-sensitive.

-For details about the particular files, read the following sections.
+For details about particular files, read the following sections.

 ## meta.yaml file